JacobInCode/FarcasterTimes/README.md

 ## Mission

-The aim of Citizen Times is to reshape news reporting by fostering a space where the community actively participates in generating and engaging with news content.
+The aim of Farcaster Times is to reshape news reporting by fostering a space where the community actively participates in generating and engaging with news content.